Church of the East: Iconography

 It was often said in the 19th century that the Church of the East was opposed to religious images of any kind.
-The cult of the image was never as strong in the Syriac Churches as it was in the Byzantine Church, but they were indeed present in the tradition of the Church of the East.
+The use of the images was never as strong in the Syriac Churches as it was in the Byzantine Church, but they were indeed present in the tradition of the Church of the East.
 Opposition to religious images eventually became the norm due to the rise of Islam in the region, which forbade any type of depictions of Saints and biblical prophets.
 As such, the Church was forced to get rid of icons.

 There is both literary and archaeological evidence for the presence of images in the church.
 Writing in 1248 from Samarkand, an Armenian official records visiting a local church and seeing an image of Christ and the Magi.
 John of Cora (Giovanni di Cori), Latin bishop of Sultaniya in Persia, writing about 1330 of the East Syrians in Khanbaliq says that they had 'very beautiful and orderly churches with crosses and images in honour of God and of the saints'.
-Apart from the references, there is a painting of a Christian figure which was discovered by Aurel Stein at the Library Cave of the Mogao Caves in 1908, which is probably a representation of Christ.
+Apart from the references, a painting of a Christian figure discovered by Aurel Stein at the Library Cave of the Mogao Caves in 1908 is probably a representation of Jesus Christ.